Introduction of B+ Tree

-- All leaf nodes are at same level.
+- All leaf nodes are at the same level.

 Diagram-II Using the Pnext pointer it is viable to traverse all the leaf nodes, just like a linked list, thereby achieving ordered access to the records stored in the disk.
 A Diagram of B+ Tree – Advantage – A B+ tree with ‘l’ levels can store more entries in its internal nodes compared to a B-tree having the same ‘l’ levels.
 This accentuates the significant improvement made to the search time for any given key.
-Having lesser levels and presence of Pnext pointers imply that B+ tree are very quick and efficient in accessing records from disks.
+Having lesser levels and the presence of Pnext pointers imply that the B+ trees is very quick and efficient in accessing records from disks.